 This is a very nutritious salad with 3 of the 12 Top Anti-Inflammatory Foods.
 It is an easy salad to make and eat all of it in one sitting.
 Put it in a big bowl and just eat it.
 I do that all of the time.

-1. Mix greens together in a bowl.
+1. Mix the greens together in a bowl.

-3. Sprinkle seaweed.
+3. Sprinkle with seaweed.

-4. Serve with Powerful Anti-Inflammatory Salad Dressing.
+4. Serve this salad with my Powerful Anti-Inflammatory Salad Dressing.

 *If you are someone who should not be eating a nightshade food, leave out the bell pepper.

 Alkaline Nutritional Tip: Did you know that Spinach, Celery, Parsley, Arugula, Bell pepper, and Beets are all alkaline-forming.

 - 1/2 cup flax oil

 - 2-4 drops light liquid stevia

 - Blend all of the above ingredients in a Blender.

 - Taste and add more of any of the ingredients to your taste.

 - Pour this salad dressing on the Powerful Anti-Inflammatory Salad with it's 4 anti-inflammatory foods and you will be eating 8 anti-inflammatory foods in one meal.